-In these Conditions, Noteholder means, in respect of any Note, the holder from time to time of such Note as determined by reference to the records of the relevant clearing systems or financial intermediaries and the affidavits referred to in this Condition 1 (together, the Noteholders).
+In these Conditions, "Noteholder" and "holder" mean, in respect of any Note, the holder from time to time of the Notes as determined by reference to the records of the relevant clearing systems or financial intermediaries and the affidavits referred to in this Condition 1 and capitalised terms have the meanings given to them in the applicable Final Terms, the absence of any such meaning indicating that such term is not applicable to the Notes.

-2. STATUS
+2. Status